itiligent/ai/Readme.md

 ---

-## Control Recommendation Types
+## 🧾 Control Recommendation Types

-### Suggested Control
+### ✅ Suggested Control

 Used when the frozen evidence strongly supports a specific ISM control.

-> High confidence = Suggested control.
+> **High confidence = Suggested control**

+---

-### Suggested Alternate Control
+### 🔁 Suggested Alternate Control

 Used when the document references or appears to contain one control, but the evidence better supports another control or an additional control.

-> Better fit than the existing or referenced control = Suggested alternate control.
+> **Better fit than the existing or referenced control = Suggested alternate control**

+---

-### Optional Review Candidate
+### 🟡 Optional Review Candidate

 Used where there is plausible evidence, but not enough confidence for a firm recommendation.

-> Possible match requiring human review = Optional Review Candidate.
+> **Possible match requiring human review = Optional Review Candidate**

 ---

-## Confidence Thresholds
+## 📊 Confidence Thresholds

 | Confidence level                           | Output type                 |
 | ------------------------------------------ | --------------------------- |